Akm0d/CTFd_hash_crack_king/README.md

 # Hash Crack King plugin

 This plugin allows you to create king-of-the-hill style password cracking challenges.
 Teams are awarded "capture points" the first time they take control of "the hill".
-They are awarded "hold points" every n seconds they maintain control of the hill.
+They are awarded "hold points" every n minutes they maintain control of the hill.